mvousden/ste/readme.md

  - The `v:` prefix in the moustache tells ste that this moustache refers to a value passed to it by the user.

+ - The `i:` prefix in the moustache tells ste that this moustache refers to ste versioning information, defined at compile time.

  - Moustaches can't be escaped, but if your moustache doesn't have a code (e.g. `f:`), they'll be ignored anyway.